dmorse/pscfpp/README.md

-# PSCF (C++/cuda) - Polymer Self-Consistent Field theory
+# PSCF - Polymer Self-Consistent Field theory (C++/CUDA version)

 PSCF is a package of software for solving the Edwards-Helfand self-consistent field theory for polymer liquids.
-The version in the directory containing this file is written primarily in C++, with GPU accelerated code in cuda.
+The version in the directory containing this file is written primarily in C++, with GPU accelerated code in CUDA.
-This C++/cuda version of PSCF is still under development, but is intended to eventually supersede the existing PSCF Fortran program.
+This C++/CUDA version of PSCF is still under development, but is intended to eventually supersede the existing PSCF Fortran program.
 The older Fortran program is maintained in a separate github repostory dmorse/pscf.

 ## Overview

-Differences between this C++/cuda version of PSCF from the older Fortran version and expected advantages of the new code include:
+Differences between this C++/CUDA version of PSCF from the older Fortran version and expected advantages of the new code include:

-   - PSCF (C++/cuda) is an extensible package of several different programs designed for use with different geometries and boundary conditions, different algorithms or different hardware, designed around a common software framework.
+   - PSCF (C++/CUDA) is an extensible package of several different programs designed for use with different geometries and boundary conditions, different algorithms or different hardware, designed around a common software framework.

-   - PSCF (C++/cuda) allows simulations of mixtures containing arbitrary acyclic branched copolymers, in addition to the linear block copolymers and homopolymers allowed by Fortran PSCF code.
+   - PSCF (C++/CUDA) allows simulations of mixtures containing arbitrary acyclic branched copolymers, in addition to the linear block copolymers and homopolymers allowed by Fortran PSCF code.